IsraaXx/SpringBootMastery_BanqueMisr/docs/annotations.md

 # Spring Annotations Quick Notes

-This file summarizes the annotations and configuration used during the Spring Fundamentals tasks, along with placeholders for screenshots where relevant.
+This file summarizes the annotations and configuration used during the Spring Fundamentals tasks.

 ---